Planning a trip to Yellowstone In October? Wondering if it is too late to visit?

 Before fishing, check permitting rules within the national park.
 You can also hire a fishing guide through outfitters in West Yellowstone, Gardiner, or Bozeman.

-October in Yellowstone Packing List
+What To Pack For October in Yellowstone

 - Waterproof Hiking Boots (Him/Her) – If you are visiting Yellowstone in October, you’ll want to take advantage of its hiking trails.
 Pack a pair of water hiking boots in case you encounter severe weather!

 - Darn Tough Wool Socks (Him/Her) – There are no better wool socks in the market than Darn Tough.
-Their merino socks are moisture-wicking and keep you feel warm and comfy at all times.
+Their merino socks are moisture-wicking and keep you feeling warm and comfy at all times.

 - Warm Gloves and Winter Hat – You’ll need them, trust me.